Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Concluding Remarks

 \section{Concluding Remarks}

-We have developed IVE methods for solving $H^1$ and $\bfH(\curl)$ elliptic interface problems.
-Conventional finite element spaces are conforming but do not satisfy the jump conditions, while the IFE spaces in the literature satisfy the jump conditions but are not conforming.
-The proposed IVE spaces both are conforming and satisfy the jump conditions such that they can be regarded as ``ideal'' spaces for solving interface problems.
-This property makes the proposed methods inherit the advantages of both fitted and unfitted mesh methods.
+We have developed IVE methods for solving $H^1$ and $\bfH(\curl)$ elliptic interface problems \LC{in two dimensions}.
+Conventional finite element spaces are conforming but do not satisfy the jump conditions, while the IFE spaces in current literature satisfy the jump conditions but are not conforming.
+The proposed IVE spaces are conforming and satisfy the jump conditions simultaneously.
+In our opinion, they are candidates for the ``ideal'' spaces to solve interface problems.
+This unique attribute makes the proposed methods inherit the advantages of both fitted and unfitted mesh methods.
 Similar to the classic VEM, the newly constructed spaces are projected to the IFE spaces which is computable directly through DoFs.

 There are several major differences of the proposed IVEM from the classic IFEM.
-First, the proposed one does not require those DG-like edge terms originated from integration by parts.
+First, the proposed method does not require those DG-like edge terms originated from integration by parts.
 The only edge-based term is the stabilization term.
-As a result, the discretization is parameter-free, and yields a symmetric system which can be solved by fast linear solvers.
-This is particularly useful for the $\bfH(\curl)$ case, since it avoids using $h^{-1}$ scaling in the stabilization that may cause loss of accuracy for non-conforming methods~\cite{2016CasagrandeHiptmairOstrowski,2016CasagrandeWinkelmannHiptmairOstrowski,2020GuoLinZou}.
-Second, the form of the stabilization is completely local, and then the assembling does not need to compute the interaction between two neighbor elements' DoFs thus is more parallelizable.
-In addition, there are more DoFs locally on each interface element, and the extra are introduced by the cutting points which can better resolve the geometry.
+Opposing to IPDG-like methods that has the symmetry-coercive dilemma, what is even more favorable about IVEM is that the resulting discretization is parameter-free, and yields a symmetric system which can be solved by fast linear solvers.
+This is particularly useful for the $\bfH(\curl)$ case, since it avoids using $h^{-1}$ scaling in the stabilization that causes a loss of convergence order for non-conforming methods~\cite{2016CasagrandeHiptmairOstrowski,2016CasagrandeWinkelmannHiptmairOstrowski,2020GuoLinZou}.
+Second, the stabilization is completely local, and consequently the assembling does not need to compute the interaction between two neighbor elements' DoFs.
+This trait makes this method more parallelizable.
+In addition, there are more DoFs locally on each interface element than classic IFEM, and these extra DoFs are introduced by the cutting points which can better resolve the geometry.